-The survey biomass estimates used in this assessment are from International Pacific Halibut Commission (IPHC) trawl surveys, NMFS groundfish surveys, and NMFS triennial surveys (Table 7.3).
+The survey biomass estimates used in this assessment are from International Pacific Halibut Commission (IPHC) trawl surveys and NMFS groundfish surveys (Table 7.3).
 Biomass estimates from the surveys in the 1960's and 1970's were analyzed using the same strata and methods as the triennial survey (Brown 1986).
 The IPHC surveys did not cover the whole Gulf of Alaska area in one year, but surveyed different regions each year.
 The data from the 1961 and 1962 IPHC surveys were combined to provide total coverage of the GOA area.
-The NMFS surveys in 1973 to 1976 also did not cover the entire GOA in any one year and were combined to provide total coverage of the survey (403 hauls, Table 7.3) than for other years, and some strata had less than 3 hauls.
+The NMFS surveys in 1973 to 1976 also did not cover the entire GOA in any one year and were combined to provide total coverage of the survey area.
+However, sample sizes were lower in the 1970's surveys (403 hauls, Table 7.3) than for other years, and some strata had less than 3 hauls.

-The IPHC and NMFS 1970's surveys used a 400 mesh Eastern trawl, while the triennial surveys used a noreastern trawl.
+The IPHC and NMFS 1970's surveys used a 400 mesh Eastern trawl, while the NMFS triennial surveys (starting in 1984) used a noreastern trawl.
 The trawl used in the early surveys had no bobbin or roller gear, which would cause the gear to be more in contact with the bottom than current trawl gear.
 Also the locations of trawl sites may have been restricted to smooth bottoms in the earlier surveys because the trawl could not be used on rough bottoms.
 Selectivity of the different surveys is assumed to be equal.
 There is limited size composition data for the 1970's surveys but none for the 1960's surveys.

 In the assessment modeling, the survey catchability coefficient (Q) was assumed to be 1.0.
 NMFS has conducted studies to estimate the escapement under the triennial survey net and herding of fish into the net.
-The percent of arrowtooth flounder caught that were in the path of the net varies by size from about 40% to 50% at 20-25 cm to about 95% at greater than 40cm (Peter Munro, pers.
-Comm.).
-This results in a Q that is close to 1.0.
-Although the analysis is not yet complete, the herding component results in an overall Q of about 1.3 (Somerton pers. comm.), which means that the survey potentially overestimates population biomass.
-The estimated escapement and herding catchability will be incorporated into the assessment model when results from these analyses are complete.
+The percent of arrowtooth flounder caught that were in the path of the net varies by size from about 80% at 27 cm (about age 3) to about 96% at greater than 45cm (equal to or greater than age 7 for females and age 10 for males) (Somerton et al. 2007).
+Somerton et al. (2007) estimated the effect of herding combined with escapement under the net to be an effective multiplier of about 1.3 on survey catch for arrowtooth flounder.
+The combination of escapement under the net and herding into the net indicates that abundance would be about 23% less than the estimated survey abundance (Q= 1.3).

-The 400 mesh eastern trawl used in the 1960's and 1970's surveys was estimated to be 1.61 times as efficient at catching arrowtooth flounder than the noreastern trawl used in the NMFS triennial surveys (Brown, in prep).
-The 1960's and 1970's survey abundance estimates have been lowered by dividing by 1.61.
+The 400 mesh eastern trawl used in the 1960's and 1970's surveys was estimated to be 1.61 times as efficient at catching arrowtooth flounder than the noreastern trawl used in the NMFS triennial surveys (Brown, unpub.).
+The 1960's and 1970's survey abundance estimates have been lowered by dividing by

+1.61.
 A coefficient of variation (cv) of 0.2 for the efficiency estimate was assumed since variance estimates were unavailable.